 MAIL AND EXPRESS.
 Students' mail should be addressed to Delta State University, Cleveland, Mississippi 38733.
 Students receive their mail through post office boxes.
-For residence hall students, the cost is included in the general fees.
-For day students, the cost is \$25 per year or \$12.50 per semester and \$5 each summer term.
+For residence hall students, the cost is included in their residence hall fees.
+For day students, the cost is \$25 per year or \$12.50 per semester and \$5 each summer term